petrowsky/filemaker.tmbundle/Support/help.markdown

 Note, you must have the current XML document assigned to the FileMaker Clipboard language in order to use these shortcuts.

-#### Clipboard Manipulation Utilities
+#### Other Clipboard Manipulation Utilities

-There are several utilities available to help you manipulate the clipboard:
+There are several alternative utilities available to help you manipulate the clipboard:

-* AppleScript (takes some know-how)
+* AppleScript (available on the [wiki](https://github.com/DonovanChan/filemaker.tmbundle/wiki/Getting-Clipboard-Contents-Into-TextMate))
 * fmClipboardBroker (free!)
 * bBox plug-in (free!)
 * Clip Manager (excellent, full-featured utility)